 Try reading the following line of code now.

 G1 X5 Y5 Z0 F3000.0 E0.02

-If you interpreted it to mean “move towards X=5, Y=5, and Z=0 in a straight line at a feed rate of 3000.0 while extruding material at the rate 0.02”, then you have already learned how to read G-code!
+If you interpreted it to mean “move towards X=5, Y=5, and Z=0 in a straight line at a feed rate of 3000.0 while extruding 0.02 mm of material”, then you have already learned how to read G-code commands!